Blog

 Housing: The Bill That Sets the Whole Month on Fire

-Housing is not just one more expense.
-It is often the cost that determines whether the rest of the month is survivable, and scarcity makes the worst forms of rigging more profitable.
+Housing often determines whether the rest of the month is survivable, and scarcity makes the worst forms of rigging more profitable.

 One small action: Ask: Who can require all-in move-in cost disclosure where you live?
 Do: send one short note asking for it before application fees are paid.
 Share: forward one example of fee confusion or screening friction to another renter or advocate.